 - Our Contributions

 The Initiative is uniquely positioned to:

 - Strengthen environmental justice in the Silicon Valley and South Bay.

 - Build stronger links between Catholic social ministry and grassroots environmental justice organizations.

-- Spread a community-driven, participatory approach to environmental justice research among Jesuit higher education institutions in the United States and globally.
+- Spread a community-driven, participatory approach to environmental justice education and research among Jesuit higher education institutions in the United States and globally.

 - Our Inspirations

-We draw inspiration from global movements for environmental justice and how they have been strengthened by respectful, collaborative research partnerships between communities and scholars.
+We draw inspiration from global movements for environmental justice and how they have been strengthened by respectful, collaborative educational and research partnerships between communities and scholars.